-Semester Average: Each 9 weeks grade will count 50% of the semester average grade.
+Semester Average: Each grading period will count 50% of the semester average grade.
 Semester exams will no longer be given.

 When a final grade is given for a subject at the end of the school year such grades shall be derived by averaging the semester grades.